thedataincubator/spark-structured-streaming/README.md

 make notebook
 ```
 and open the [Overview.ipynb](http://localhost:9000/notebooks/Overview.ipynb) notebook.
+Note that you may be at a higher port number if 9000 is already in use.

 If you want to play with Spark directly, you can also run
 ```bash